Sales Training: How to Execute the Candidate Skill Marketing Call

 In this blog post, sales training: how to execute the candidate skill marketing call I share five key tips to an effective candidate pitch and how to execute the candidate skill marketing call as well as ways to improve your pitch and increase conversion rates.

 Selling includes steps or activities like rapport building, qualifying, discovery, presenting, and overcoming objections.
 Selling happens over a series of conversations and meetings over a period of time.
 With selling, the salesperson is making little sales along the way by getting the customer to make small commitments.
 Those small commitments eventually add up to the sale.

-Pitching on the other hand-and this is what we do when we present a candidate for an open job order or make a candidate skill marketing call-is completely different.
+Pitching on the other hand, and this is what we do when we skill market, is completely different.
 With a pitch the salesperson has one shot to make the sale.
 When you pitch a candidate and the customer says they’re not interested, you’re (in all likelihood) not going to try to pitch that same candidate the following day, week or month.
 It’s a one shot opportunity to make the deal happen.

 The Power of Effective Storytelling

 The power of storytelling in sales has been well documented.
 A number of experiments performed by neuroeconomics pioneer Paul Zak found that stories that are highly engaging and contain key elements can elicit powerful emphatic responses by triggering the release of Oxytocin.
 Often referred to as the “trust hormone,” which promotes connection and encourages people to feel empathy.
 When released in the brain of your prospect it helps you build trust which leads to increased sales.
 However, stories that do not provide clear context or include a definitive beginning and end do not engage our brains in the same way.
 In fact, people ignore them.
 Good storytelling begins with providing context.
 Providing context is key because it shapes the meaning in all of our communications.
 Without proper context salespeople can’t communicate effectively.